 - SBC team members wear face masks while interacting with donors during the entire donation process.
 All donors, volunteers and team members are required to wear a new, disposable face covering (provided by SBC) each day they come to a donation site.

 - SBC is continuing to strictly enforce the policy that team members must NOT report to work if they are feeling unwell.

 What is done to ensure those donating are healthy and well?

-- The reminder email and a poster at registration informs donors that they are not able to donate if they have any risk factors for coronavirus, such as travel to a high risk country or close contact with a person with coronavirus in the past 28 days.
+- Donors are not eligible to donate if they have any risk factors for coronavirus, such as close contact with a person with coronavirus in the past 14 days.

 I feel healthy, but I’m worried that I have coronavirus but am asymptomatic.
 Is it still okay to donate?

 - We really appreciate your concern!
 The first thing to note is that respiratory viruses are not known to be transmitted by blood transfusion, and there is no evidence to-date that SARS-CoV-2 can be transfusion-transmitted.

 - That said, routine blood donor evaluation will help prevent individuals with respiratory infections from donating.
 Blood donors must be healthy and have no symptoms of illness or fever on the day of donation (we take temperature on site, per our usual policy).